INSPIRE-MIF/helpdesk-validator/helpdesk management/README.md

 * ready for testing: the development associated with the issue has been carried out and is available to the user for validation in the INSPIRE Reference Validator Staging environment
 * solved: once the user has confirmed that the development carried out is adequate, the issue is marked as solved
 * closed: an issue is tagged as "closed" when it has been deployed in the INSPIRE Reference Validator environment
-discussion: if the issue does not occur in the INSPIRE Reference Validator, the issue is flagged for discussion in a different forum
+* discussion: if the issue does not occur in the INSPIRE Reference Validator, the issue is flagged for discussion

 Below is a diagram describing the workflow of an issue, along with the states in which it can be found and which actor takes action on it.